 Many people find something knitted in the round feels heavier or denser too.
 This even applies if you use the same pattern for knitting flat and round!

-Because of this, be prepared to go up a needle size when knitting something in the round.
+Be prepared to go up a needle size when knitting in the round.

 Do You Block A Gauge Swatch?

-You definitely should block a gauge swatch, as you need the size as close to the pattern guidelines as possible.
+You should block a gauge swatch, as you need the size of the swatched fabric as close to the pattern guidelines as possible.

 How Big Should Gauge Swatch Be?